 Yes.
 Yes, of course I knew.
 But it still made me burst into tears of relief to hear it.

 I didn’t feel about my own situation the way I feel about the viral videos, though—I didn’t and still don’t have the sense that everything will be okay.
 Accepting that I’m gay still means I am breaking up my family.
 It still means I am shattering my husband’s heart.
 Telling him was the hardest thing I have ever done in my life.
-He’s not a bad person.
-He’s a good man, and I do love him, but I couldn’t repress who I was any longer.
+He trusted in the permanence of our beautiful little life, and I broke that trust.

 For him, for our girls, for me, the road ahead is filled with the heartache that inevitably comes with erasing someone’s future and asking them to write themselves a new one.